sympa-community/sympa-ansible/README.md

   - `common.ip`: ("*" by default) IP for apache vhost configuration
   - `common.port`: SSL port for Apache
   - `common.ssl.enabled`: Set to 1 to enable ssl configuration
-  - `common.ssl.certificate`: Patch to the vhost certificate to install; Overriden by vhosts configuration.
   - `common.ssl.selfsignedcertificate`: Set to 1 if the certificate is self-signed: it implies a configuration change.
-  - `common.ssl.key`: Private key for the certificate
   - `common.web.domain`: web domain
   - `common.web.admin`: web admin email address